Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/index.md

 ## Basic Multidimensional Indices

-First, let's look at the basic multidimensional indices ("basic" as opposed to ["advanced" indices](advanced-indices), which are discussed below).
+First, let's look at the basic multidimensional indices ("basic" as opposed to ["advanced" indices](advanced-indices)).
 We've already learned about two in previous sections:

 - [](../integer-indices.md)
 - [](../slices.md)